Artikelbild-KI-Tools

 For text drafts: Using ChatGPT to generate text drafts can help you find inspiration for the structure of your own texts.
 However, it is very important that you write your own texts and not just modify the ChatGPT drafts.
 Otherwise you run the risk of plagiarism.
 Of course, this also applies if you use ChatGPT to create codes in another department such as computer science.

 For learning: With ChatGPT you can create your own quiz and thus create your individual exam.
-Give the command “Create me a quiz on the topic …” and test yourself!
+Give the prompt “Create me a quiz on the topic …” and test yourself!

 More info about chances and risks of ChatGPT in studies